ferreiraguidev/chunim-exam/README.md

 # chunim-exam

-`Purposed by Dev Dojo Academy this project has the objective of simulating a real business model web application with concrete objectives and well defined prerequisites.
+`Proposed by Dev Dojo Academy this project has the objective of simulating a real business model web application with concrete objectives and well defined prerequisites.
  `

 What's in the project ?